poweringimaginations/users-api/README.md

 last_name (VARCHAR)
 email (VARCHAR, UNIQUE)

-Turned this database into Render's PostgreSQL service.
+Transitioned this database into Render's PostgreSQL service.
 Using the external connection string I put the same data into the deployed database.

 stored all database credentials in a .env file. /users endpoint now allows me to fetch data from the user database.
 The live API communicates with Render's PostgreSQL to database using the environment variables.